 In 2013, Victorino (.801 OPS, 15 homers, 26 doubles) and Napoli (.842 OPS, 23 homers, 38 doubles) were instrumental in Boston's third World Series title in a 10-season span.

 Traditionally, the final day of the Winter Meetings is highlighted only by the Rule 5 Draft, which takes place as many executives are pouring out the doors and headed to the airport.
 But in Dallas in 2011, many people in the industry were packing up or boarding their flights when word spread that the Angels and Albert Pujols had agreed to a gigantic 10-year, $240 million contract.
 The deal, which came on the heels of the Halos signing C.J.
 Wilson to a five-year, $77.5 million deal, upended a Meetings that had been notable mainly for the Marlins' activity (signing José Reyes, Mark Buehrle and Heath Bell).

-In the end, neither the Marlins nor the Angels got the expected return on investment from signing these stars, but Pujols has reached 500 and 600 homers and many other career milestones with the Angels before the club released him in May 2021.
+In the end, neither the Marlins nor the Angels got the expected return on investment from signing these stars, but Pujols reached 500 and 600 homers and many other career milestones with the Angels before the club released him in May 2021.

 2010: Werth the price?